Mariah Bell: Early years

 Bell began skating at the age of four because of her sister.
 Early in her career; she was coached by Megan Faulkner, Billy Schneider, and Candy Brown.
-At age 12, she joined Cindy Sullivan in Westminster, Colorado.
+At age 12, she joined Cindy Sullivan in Westminster, Colorado, at the Rocky Mountain FSC.

 Bell finished fifth in the junior division at the 2012 U.S. Championships.
 She was assigned to the 2012 Gardena Spring Trophy and won the junior silver medal.

 Bell won the silver medal in the junior division of the 2013 U.S. Championships, behind Polina Edmunds.

 2013–14 season

 During the 2013–14 season, Bell was coached by Cindy Sullivan in Westminster, Colorado.
 Making her ISU Junior Grand Prix debut, she won a bronze medal in Mexico and finished seventh in Poland.
 At the 2014 U.S. Championships, Bell finished thirteenth.
 Soon after her high school graduation in 2014, she moved to Monument, Colorado so that she could train under Kori Ade.